 From CPABC’s PER Team

-As the above paragraph illustrates, the practical experience requirements are complex and nuanced.
+The practical experience requirements are complex and nuanced.
 Recognizing this, and given that we continue to receive inquiries from members, employers, and candidates about the requirements, we wanted to provide some additional clarity.
 Below, some FAQs:

 Q: How do the CPA practical experience requirements (CPA PER) differ from those of the legacy bodies?